jamilkigozi/vita-strategies/BUILD-PLAN.md

 - No moving forward until current step is complete and understood

 ---
-**Next Step:** Create infrastructure/ folder with proper GCP foundation
+**Next Step:** Build compute.tf with VM configuration for all microservices